 Third, video consumption has skyrocketed on video sharing sites and social media platforms such as YouTube and Facebook (video consumption increased 94 percent from 2013 to 2014).

-And fourth, it has become easier to create high-quality video with affordable cameras and sophisticated smartphones.
+And fourth, it has become easier to create high-quality videos with affordable cameras and sophisticated smartphones.
 With the tools available today, you don’t have to be the next Steven Spielberg to create an engaging video that gets shared with millions across the globe.
 (The fact that audiences don’t care as much about video quality as the actual content also plays an important part in this trend.)

 So, without further ado, here are the 10 trends that will shape the way video is created in the coming year: